Applying to Cherry Hill Seminary

 I only took one course each from several schools.
 Do I have to order a transcript from them?

 Yes.
-This is a requirement for our accreditation process.
 Note that to be valid the official transcript must be sent directly from the school to Cherry Hill Seminary.

 My degree included transfer credit for courses from another school.
 If those courses appear on my main transcript do I have to get one from the other school, too?